iri-pycpt/pycpt/README.md

 - `conda create -n pycpt-dev --file conda-linux-64.lock`
 - `conda activate pycpt-dev`
 - clone the `pycpt` repository and `cd` into it
+- `pip install -e cptbin`
-- `pip install -e cpt-bin`
+- `pip install -e cptio`
-- `pip install -e cpt-core`
+- `pip install -e pycpt`
-- ... similarly for the other packages
+- `conda install -c conda-forge --override-channels pytest=8.3.3`

-Then you can activate the development environment (`conda activate pycpt-dev`) and run PyCPT in it.
+Then you can run PyCPT in the pycpt-dev environment.
 When you make changes to the PyCPT code, restart the jupyter kernel to load the modified version.

 ## Publishing changes